covarep/covarep/vocoder/hmpd/README.txt

 The HMPD code in COVAREP with the default options implements the version used in [1,2].

-Roughly, the trend of the phase of the pulse's shape is not removed in either [3] or [4] for computing the Phase Distortion Deviation (PDD).
+Roughly, for computing the Phase Distortion Deviation (PDD), the trend of the phase of the pulse's shape is not removed in either [3] or [4].
 In [3,4] PDD is neither corrected, as described in [1,2].
 For further details, please refer to the papers for the differences with the other publications.